-A face mask can help reduce the spread in specific situations.
-A face mask cannot replace the standard measures for infection control but can be a helpful tool in situations where the risk of infection is increased or high.
+A face mask is recommended to help reduce the spread in specific situations.
+A face mask cannot replace the standard measures for infection control such as social distancing but can be a helpful tool in situations where the risk of infection is increased or high.

 Recommendations on the use of face masks

-The use of face masks is recommended when travelling by public transport to, from and within areas where the risk of infection is increased or high when it is difficult to keep a one metre distance to others.
+The use of face masks is recommended in certain situations in areas where the level of of infection is high or increasing when it is difficult to keep a one metre distance to others.
 The recommendation applies to adults and young people from lower secondary school level upwards.

 Both a disposable single-use face mask and a re-usable cloth face covering can be used.
 The face mask should be of the medical face mask type, or a cloth face covering meeting the requirements for community face coverings by Standards Norway (standard.no).